 In an early morning vision, I was shown from a distance three bodies on three crosses – it was dark outside.
 In a second vision, I was caught up in an amazing and tremendous wind that carried the letters of the alphabet.
-I could see these letters flying towards me, beside me, all around me.
+I could see these letters flying at me, beside me and all around me.

 I am hearing “Preach”.

-The first vision symbolizes the crucifixion scene of Jesus with a malefactor on one side and a penitent thief on the other side of him.
-To remain within the context of the vision, it is significant to note that Jesus first arose.
-In second place, a penitent thief was also fated to arise to be with Jesus (Lk.23:43) And in third place, a non penitent thief whose fate, though he would arise, was different.
+The three crosses symbolize the crucifixion scene which includes Jesus in the center with a malefactor on one side and a penitent thief on the other side of Him.
+To remain within the context of the vision, it is significant to note that Jesus first resurrected.
+In second place, a penitent thief was also fated to resurrect.
+(Lk.23:43) And in third place and by comparison, the non- penitent thief’s fate, though he will arise – is tragically different.
+I am hearing “dead“.

-The crucifixion scene is especially meaningful in this vision because it symbolically points to future prophetic events.
-Like the penitent sinner on the cross, it points to the coming rapture/resurrection of the penitent saints who have died to sin, who are covenanted under the Blood of the Lamb and who will inherit heaven.
-In the case of the non-repentent malefactor, it also points to the resurrection of non-penitent sinners who are dead in sin, who have not accepted the plan of redemption and who will not inherit heaven.
+The crucifixion scene is especially meaningful because it portrays the sacrificial redemption plan of the precious and unblemished Lamb of GOD, Jesus Christ, who died and resurrected!
+But this scene also symbolically points to future prophetic events.
+Like the penitent sinner on the cross, it points to the coming resurrection of the penitent saints who have died to sin, who are covenanted under the Blood of the Lamb and who will inherit heaven.
+In the case of the non-penitent malefactor, it also points to the resurrection of non-penitent sinners who are dead in sin, who have not accepted the plan of redemption and who will not inherit heaven.
 The latter will also arise but to a horrific judgement!
-(Although it is not biblically disclosed, I am guessing that the penitent sinner was positioned on Jesus’ right side.)

 That the scene was shown in darkness is biblically supported in Mat.
 27:45 and Mk.
 15:33).
-And darkness, regardless of the time of day, is also defined as a time of upheaval and judgement:
+And darkness, regardless of the time of day, is also defined as a time of upheaval and judgement which also coincides with the rampant lawlessness and apostasy of the latter days.

 “Woe unto you that desire the day of the Lord! to what end is it for you? the day of the Lord is darkness, and not light.”
 (Amos 5:18)